Frequently Asked Questions

 NDWS General Questions

-All NDWS data, including data linkages listed on our website, such as CMS data, are free to researchers.
+- Are there any charges for accessing NDWS survey data or the available linked data, including CMS claims data? - All NDWS data, including data linkages listed on our website, such as CMS data, are free to researchers.

 Survey Questionnaires/Sample Frame

-Many of the questions were adapted from other sources rather than being exact.
+- Have any of the survey questions been used in previous surveys?
+If so, are data from those surveys publicly available? - Many of the questions were adapted from other sources rather than being exact.
 Download the Survey Source Crosswalk on the NDWS website.
 Each question's source (and link) is in the farthest right column.
 If there is no source, it means the question was developed by the NDWS survey team.
 The available links can be used to investigate if data from previous studies are publicly available.

-VA facilities are not part of our sampling plan at this time.
+- Are you sampling organizations affiliated with the VA? - VA facilities are not part of our sampling plan at this time.

-No, CC respondents can’t be grouped within a specific clinic or practice setting.
+- Is there a variable that we can use to group clinician respondents within clinics?
+How many clinicians on average are surveyed from the same clinic? - No, CC respondents can’t be grouped within a specific clinic or practice setting.
 Given the national sample, which was not created at the organizational level (unlike the staff surveys), it is extremely unlikely that two clinicians from the same clinic would have been sampled.

 Accessing the Data